testacoutn/releases-test/README.md

 </br>

 **Prerequisits:**
-* To use the Kidoz SDK adapter for AdMob you should make sure you have:
+To use the Kidoz SDK adapter for AdMob you should make sure you have:
-1. Kidoz Publisher Account.
-Please sign up [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=).
+* Kidoz Publisher Account.
+Please sign up [HERE](http://accounts.kidoz.net/publishers/register?utm_source=&utm_content=&utm_campaign=&utm_medium=) to set your account and receive your publisherId and publisherToken.
-2. Google Mobile Ads SDK 20.2.0 or higher integrated in your project as explained [HERE](https://developers.google.com/admob/android/quick-start):
+* Google Mobile Ads SDK 20.2.0 or higher integrated in your project as explained [HERE](https://developers.google.com/admob/android/quick-start):

 3.3 Set your Kidoz PublisherId & PublisherToken by setting  a Custom Events settings in the `Parameter` field:
 ```